Getting lots of high quality links remains the holy grail of SEO.

 Note that I’m using the word “low risk” instead of “no risk” simply because Google’s algorithm is pretty easy to trip these days even when using ethical strategies.

 In fact, every time Google makes an update to its Penguin algorithm (that’s Google’s alg that focuses on spammy links) there are a limited number of websites that get caught in the net despite not having done anything wrong.
+Your Google ranking can change overnight, in either direction, and there’s rarely anything you can do to rectify it straight away.

 Google does correct itself some of the time, but you still need to be extra careful when generating links to your website.